 - Income: Households must be receiving some source of income (i.e. employment, public assistance, or SSI) that does not exceed NYCHA’s income limits.

 - Priority Documentation: Applicants must meet one of NYCHA’s working or needs-based priorities.
 In order to receive priority certification as a victim of domestic violence (VDV), applicants must meet NYCHA’s VDV documentation criteria.
-(NOTE: Certification as a victim of domestic violence residing in HRA Domestic Violence Shelters may be able to attain VDV priority status with alternative documentation.
+(BREAKING NEWS: Victims of domestic violence residing in HRA Domestic Violence Shelters may be able to attain VDV priority status with alternative documentation.
 Please check back soon for more details)

 local borough offices, requested by phone or online or (for those applicants who are not applying under domestic violence priority and therefore do not need to attach supporting documentation) applications may be completed online.
 For instructions on how to obtain a NYCHA Public Housing application and for a link to the online application, visit NYCHA's website.

 Public Housing applications should include priority documentation and must be completed carefully.
 Whenever possible, applicants should use the online application process.
 If you must use a paper application do so carefully.
 Paper applications that are filled out incorrectly (blank spaces, failure to provide a social security number or check the box stating the applicant does not have a social security number, checking off multiple boroughs where you are asked to indicate only your first and second choice borough) will not be processed.
 Applicants have 30 days from the initial application date to submit all of the necessary documents.
 For a complete guide to applying for Public Housing click here.

 If you are applying for public housing under the victim of domestic violence priority, you will be asked to choose two boroughs on your application, but generally only your first choice is considered.
 NYCHA uses an excluded zip code list to determine what zip codes are unsafe for domestic violence applicants based on the zip codes in which any domestic violence incidents occurred.
 VDV applicants should not choose boroughs where they may have many excluded zip codes.

 To check the status of an application after filing, applicants can use NYCHA's "Self-Service Portal" online.
 The portal allows people to see their priority code, interview dates and waitlist status.
-For safety reasons, the portal does not provide information on domestic violence priority applications.
+You may also check your application status by phone.
 Applicants with DV priority status should track their applications by calling the Customer Contact Center at (718) 707-7771; applicants will be asked for their DV PIN number to verify their identity to receive information on their applications.